MikeKenway/apex-foundry/README.md

 - `bun run build` - Build for production
 - `bun run start` - Start production server
 - `bun run lint` - Run ESLint

-### Code Style

-These are all things I'm actively working on myself, so feedback is appreciated!

-- TypeScript for type safety
-- Follow the existing component structure in `/components`
-- Use Tailwind CSS for styling
-- Keep components small and focused
-- Write meaningful commit messages

 ## Project Structure